CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 # Lab 1: Getting Started with Building a Chat Application

-## Exercise 1: Open AI Setup and Installation of Applications

 In this exercise, you will be setting up the Open AI resource and installing the application locally.

 ## Lab objectives